softwareinthewild/OpenHPC/tutorials/apps/mistral_for_chat_and_code/README.md

-# Using Text-Generation-Webui with Llama2 Based AI Models
+# Using Text-Generation-Webui with Mistral Based AI Models
 <table>
 <tr>
 <td>